tendermint/tendermint/docs/architecture/adr-042-blockchain-reactor-impl.md

 #### 2. Typical Fast Sync

 S: A node fast syncs blocks from honest peers and eventually downloads and executes the penultimate block.

 H: The FSM in `waitForBlock` state will receive the processedBlockEv from the reactor and detect that the termination height is achieved.

-#### 3. Peer Fakes "Big" Height
+#### 3. Peer Claims Big Height but no Blocks

 S: In this scenario a faulty peer claims a big height (for which there are no blocks).

 H: The requests for the non-existing block will timeout, the peer removed and the pool's maxPeerHeight updated.
 FSM checks if the termination height is achieved when peers are removed.

-S': A variation of this scenario is a faulty peer that claims a big height and after receiving the Block request for an non-existing block sends an unsolicited Status response with a lower height.
-H': FSM updates the peer height and check if the termination height is achieved.

 #### 4. Highest Peer Removed or Updated to Short

 S: The fast sync node is caught up with all peers except one tall peer.
 The tall peer is removed or it sends Status response with low height.

 H: FSM checks termination condition on peer removal and updates.

 #### 5. Block At Current Height Delayed